 Christian has had a long career making pictures for commercial clients, recently evolving into creating interactive video and light installations for corporate, hospitality, and retail venues.

 It is through Tina's spirit that The Writing Den was founded.
-Her passion for writing and collected resources make it possible for the homeless to connect with loved ones with a handwritten note.
+Her passion for writing and collected resources make it possible for the homeless to connect with loved ones using the power of handwritten cards and letters.

 Jill Higson has held senior roles in integrated media sales and marketing for over 20 years in New York City and Los Angeles.
 She managed content, audience, and financial growth for the digital divisions of Reuters, Condé Nast, MTV, and E!.
 Currently she is the Chief Curator of a boutique artist representative firm, The Art Arsenal.